gosub-com/Zurfur/README.md

             => youdo
     }

-Note that unimplemented functions and properties are explicitly marked with `youdo`.
+Unimplemented functions and properties are explicitly marked with `youdo`.
 Functions and properties must either have an implementation or specify `youdo`, `default`, or `extern`.

 #### Structural Typing